-I am going to guide you every step of the way how to trade support and resistance in forex, how to trade support and resistance in stocks, and how to trade support and resistance in options, with this simple to learn and easy to understand the trading strategy that we have developed.
-After you read this strategy, you will be able to identify these sweet spots where marvelous price action happens so keep reading and you won’t regret it.
-Also, read trading discipline which is also a most important skill for successful trading.
+I am going to guide you every step of the way.
+Follow along as we cover support and resistance in forex, how to trade support and resistance in stocks, and how to trade support and resistance in options.
+This is a simple, easy to learn and easy to understand trading strategy.
+After you read this strategy, you will be able to identify these sweet spots where marvelous price action happens.
+So, keep reading and you won’t regret it.
+Also, read trading discipline which is an important skill for successful trading.

 What indicator are we using for this strategy?